XavierCooney/mipsy-editor-features/README.md

 You can view a hexdump of the data and stack segments by pressing the `Memory` button on the debug toolbar.
 The first column shows the address, the second shows the bytes (in hexadecimal) at that address, and the third shows the ASCII representation of the corresponding bytes (if there is one, otherwise a red dot).
 Grey question marks indicate uninitialised bytes.
 You can drag the memory view into another location like any other editor.
 You may want to adjust the bytes per row depending on the width of the view.

 If you have a program which requires a large amount of user input, you can right click an editor (while you're debugging a MIPS program) and select `Send file to MIPS input`.
 This will queue up the contents of the file as input to the currently running MIPS program (using scanf-like semantics).
 Alternatively you can select some text and then right click the selection and use `Send selection to MIPS input`.
-Currently only read integer and read character (with `" %c"` semantics) are supported with this feature, in the future I might add support for read string.
+Currently only read integer and read character (with `" %c"` semantics) syscalls are supported with this feature, in the future I might add support for read string.

+You can right click in an editor of a program in the debugger and select `Open Disassembly View`.
+This will open a view of the disassembled program, useful for when stepping instruction by instruction.
+Because of the way the LSP and vscode work the view is a bit weird to use, so instead you can press `Decompile MIPS`, next to the debug button, which will open up a different way of viewing a MIPS program disassembly, but which is not integrated with the debugger.

 The open/read/write/close file syscalls and read/print float syscalls have no support.